PesloStudios/react-native-video-manager/README.md

   - All options (where replacing a previous hardcoded value) use the old value as a fallback, if options is not provided
 - Updated `merge(videos: string[])` to support returning `duration` alongside the `uri`.

+Still in progress:

+- Tidying up new Swift code
+- Ensuring `VideoManagerError`s thrown throughout have detailed error messages that are surfaced to JS
+- Use of turbo-modules?

 ### Android

 Nothing yet - our project has a sole iOS focus for the initial launch.
 But, Android is on the way!